aaksant/cv-builder/README.md

     - When the form is submitted, the `handleSubmit` function in `MultipleEntriesForm.jsx` updates the entry in the state.

     - Users can delete an entry by clicking the trash icon, which triggers the `handleRemoveEntry` function.

+## Future improvements
+- Save and load CV with `localStorage` API.
+- Download as PDF.
+- Insert a profile picture.
+- More responsive design.